4th Fleet (Imperial Japanese Navy): Russo-Japanese War

-The Fourth Fleet incident
+The Fourth Fleet Incident

 The Fourth Fleet was temporarily resurrected during a war game exercise executed in 1935, playing the role of the opposition force under the command of Hajime Matsushita.
 While participating in field manoeuvres, the Fourth Fleet became caught in extremely foul weather.
 The weather continued to deteriorate and by 26 September had reached typhoon status.
-Two of the newer, large Special Type destroyers, the Hatsuyuki and the Yūgiri, had their bows torn away by the heavy seas.
+Two of the newer, large Special Type destroyers, Hatsuyuki and Yūgiri, had their bows torn away by the heavy seas.
 A number of recently built heavy cruisers also suffered significant structural damage.
-The Myōkō, the Mogami and the submarine tender Taigei developed serious cracks in their hulls, and the light aircraft-carriers Hōshō and Ryūjō suffered damage to their flight decks and superstructure, with the Ryūjō also having her hangar section flooded.
+Myōkō, Mogami and the submarine tender Taigei developed serious cracks in their hulls, and the light aircraft-carriers Hōshō and Ryūjō suffered damage to their flight decks and superstructure, with Ryūjō also having her hangar section flooded.
 The minelayer Itsukushima suffered damage that required several months for extensive repairs, necessitating a near complete rebuild.
 Nearly all the fleet's destroyers suffered damage to their superstructures, and fifty-four crewmen were lost, swept overboard or killed outright.

 The Japanese Admiralty held a hearing on the damage suffered by Fourth Fleet in the storm, resulting in recommendations for changes on Japanese warship design and construction.
-A number of new designs that used heavier guns and taller superstructures were found to be top heavy, and efforts were made to stabilize these ships by reducing weight above the waterline.
+A number of new designs that used heavier guns and taller superstructures were found to be top-heavy, and efforts were made to stabilize these ships by reducing weight above the waterline.
 In addition, cracks in the hulls of the new cruisers indicated the recently adopted practice of electric welding hull seams was suspect, and the practice was canceled on all new Japanese warship construction.
 The event was kept a secret from the public.

 Second Sino-Japanese War

 On October 20, 1937, the 4th Fleet was resurrected as part of the emergency reinforcement program for the China Area Fleet after the North China Incident of 1937.
-The new 4th fleet was based out of Tsingtao and assigned to patrol the Bohai Sea and the East China Sea regions.
+The new 4th fleet was based out of Qingdao and assigned to patrol the Bohai Sea and the East China Sea regions.
 However, unlike the IJN 5th Fleet, the 4th Fleet was never in actual combat.
 On November 15, 1939, the 4th Fleet was absorbed into the 3rd China Expeditionary Fleet under the overall aegis of the China Area Fleet.
-Although most of its ships were released for service with the Combined Fleet in the Pacific War a year later, most of the staff for the 4th Fleet remained in China, and were assigned to the Tsingtao Base Force for the duration of the war.
+Although most of its ships were released for service with the Combined Fleet in the Pacific War a year later, most of the staff for the 4th Fleet remained in China, and were assigned to the Qingdao Base Force for the duration of the war.